Mammut 9.5 Crag Classic Review

 Catch

-The stats on this rope have changed slightly from the old Infinity, so despite the fact that it looks and feels nearly identical, clearly some changes to the construction have taken place.
+The stats on this rope have changed slightly from the old Infinity, so despite the fact that it looks and feels nearly identical, some changes the construction must have occurred.
 It has a dynamic elongation percentage of 33% and a fall force rating of 8.8kN, which taken by themselves might not mean very much, but which we find interesting to compare among other ropes.
 Interestingly, these figures are nearly identical to those of the Petzl Arial, another 9.5mm rope that also feels amazing to fall on.
 Oddly, according to the static elongation percentages, the Arial should stretch less than the Crag Classic, but we have found the exact opposite to be true.
-The Crag Classic doesn't stretch too much when one sits down or falls while top-roping, making it a good choice for those climbers who don't feel as comfortable on the sharp end, as well.
+The Crag Classic doesn't stretch too much when yell “take” or fall while top-roping, making it a good choice for those climbers who don't feel as comfortable on the sharp end.

 Value

-The price of this rope will depend on the length you choose to buy, but also whether you choose to buy the dry treatment or go with the classic version, as we did.
+The price of this rope will depend on the length you choose to buy, but also whether you opt for the dry treatment or go with the classic version, as we did.
 It is our belief and experience that the extra cost for dry treatment is usually worth it in terms of longevity, although our classic, non-dry version has held up so well that it may be worth it to simply save some money and buy the cheaper version.
-Either way, these aren't the least expensive ropes you can find, but are not unreasonably expensive either.
-Since they last a long time and are also among the very best performers, we think that they present excellent value, and the Crag Classic in particular could be a very good choice for those on a tight budget.
+Either way, these aren't the least expensive ropes out there, but they're not unreasonably expensive either.
+Since they last a long time and are also among the very best performers, we think that they present excellent value, and the Crag Classic, in particular, could be a very good choice for those on a tight budget.

 Conclusion

 The Mammut 9.5 Crag Classic wins our Editors' Choice award as the best overall climbing rope because it combines longevity with great handling, and also offers a nearly perfect catch, whether leading or top-roping.
-9.5mm ropes work perfectly for nearly any type of climbing, and are the diameter we recommend for those who simply want one rope that can do it all, and don't want to worry about having an entire quiver of cords.
+9.5mm ropes work perfectly for nearly any type of climbing.
+That's why they're the diameter we recommend for those who simply want one rope that can do it all and don't want to worry about having an entire quiver of cords.
 If this sounds like you, then we highly recommend the 9.5 Crag Classic or Crag Dry, as they are a great value and some of the best climbing ropes you can buy.